tare/LuxGLM/LuxRep/README.md

 # LuxRep

 ## Overview
-LuxRep is a methylation analysis tool that models replicates from different bisulphite-converted DNA libraries from the same biological replicate (i.e., technical replicates) thereby allowing use of technical replicates of varying bisulphite conversion rates.
-Faster processing suited for genome wide analysis is achieved by using variational inference for model estimation.
+LuxRep is a genome wide methylation analysis tool that models replicates from different bisulphite-converted DNA libraries from the same biological replicate (i.e., technical replicates) thereby allowing use of technical replicates of varying bisulphite conversion rates.
+Faster processing suited for genome wide analysis is achieved by using variational inference for posterior approximation.
 These features extend on **LuxGLM**, a probabilistic method for methylation analysis that handles complex sample designs.

 ## Features